guardian/ssm-scala/README.md

-  --oldest                 Selects the oldest instance if more than one instance was specified --private                Use private IP address (must be routable via VPN Gateway) --raw                    Unix pipe-able scp connection string -x, --execute            Makes ssm behave like a single command (eg: `--raw` with automatic piping to the shell) --ssm-tunnel             [deprecated]
+  --oldest                 Selects the oldest instance if more than one instance was specified --private                Use private IP address (must be routable via VPN Gateway) --raw                    Unix pipe-able scp connection string -x, --execute            [Deprecated - new default behaviour] Makes ssm behave like a single command (eg: `--raw` with automatic piping to the shell)
+  -d, --dryrun             Generate SCP command but do not execute (previous default behaviour) --ssm-tunnel             [deprecated]
   --no-ssm-proxy           Do not connect to the host proxying via AWS Systems Manager - go direct to port 22.
 Useful for instances running old versions of systems manager (< 2.3.672.0)
   [:]<sourceFile>...
 Source file for the scp sub command.
 See README for details